The Eva team

 Your AI general manager

 A clear cleaning invoice template does two jobs: it makes you look professional and it gets you paid faster.
 Whether you run a solo house cleaning gig or a growing maid service, a tidy, consistent invoice removes the awkward back and forth and the wait.
 Below is a free cleaning invoice template you can copy and adapt, exactly what to include, how to bill clients step by step, the mistakes that delay payment, and a faster way to stop creating invoices by hand altogether.
+If you would rather skip the copying entirely, our free cleaning invoice generator builds a polished PDF in about a minute, no account needed.
+And if the job is not booked yet, start one step earlier with our cleaning estimate template, so the invoice matches the quote line for line.

 What to include in a cleaning invoice